 As unbelievable as it is, there are actually scam credit schemes that bill themselves as “credit score boosters”, often based outside Australia.
 The scheme entices people to pay to be an authorised user on a line of credit with a perfect record to influence their credit rating, known as “piggy-backing”.

-Real ways to fix a bad credit score can be found on our website, but in short, they do take some time to implement.
-The sooner you start acting to improve your credit score, the sooner it will improve.
+Real ways to fix a bad credit score can be found on our website, but in short, they do take some time and self-discipline to implement.
+The sooner you start acting to improve your credit score, the sooner you might see improvements.

 10. Not regularly checking your credit report

-Following on from number 7, it’s important to check your score regularly to see if there’s any there that shouldn’t be.
+Following on from number seven, it’s important to check your score regularly to see if there’s any there that shouldn’t be.